-Programme 3 (Water Services Management) details on areas of partial and non-achievement...
-(4)
+Programme 3 (Water Services Management) partial and non-achievement details (5)

-Performance indicator 2022/23 annual target 2022/23 annual achievement Deviation from annual target Comments Water Service s Regulation 5.3.1 Number of water supply systems assessed for compliance with Blue Drop regulatory requirements 1035 979 Under by 56 Target partially met When conducting the assessments, it was found that some water supply systems were decommissioned and thus could not be assessed
+Performance indicator 2022/23 annual target 2022/23 annual achievement Deviation from 2022/23 annual target Comments Sub-programme Water Services Policy and Strategy 5.2.1 Water Services Amendment Bill developed Submit Water Services Amendment Bill to cabinet for approval OCSLA comments were addressed and the final version of the bill was produced Water Services Amendment Bill not submitted to cabinet for approval Target not met Proposals indicated that the Bill requires more attention on improving section 63 intervention.
+Sub-programme Water Services Regulation 5.3.1 Number of water supply systems assessed for compliance with Blue Drop regulatory requirements 1035 979 Under by 56 Target partially metWhen conducting theassessments, it was foundthat some water supplysystemsweredecommissioned and thuscould not be assessed.